 This website spans more than thirty years of Sarah Iremonger's visual art and writing practice, from the first oil paintings in the early 1990s to the conceptualisation of the work in the late 1990s, site-specific multi-media approach through the 2000s, a return to painting since 2014 and a pan-disciplinary approach through recent developments in text-based and digital artwork.

-Recent work responds to the death of the image and the post-representational transcendental turn brought about by the loss of meaning in an image-saturated world.
 Based in Kinsale, Co.
 Cork, Ireland, early work consisted of large abstract paintings expressing an indefinable presence with epic implications.
 Later, work engaged with the world through site-specific installations that explored a pan-disciplinary approach to ideas about representation.
+Recent work responds to the death of the image and the post-representational transcendental turn brought about by the loss of meaning and crisis in a climate-changing world.

 To view recent work contact Oliver Sears Gallery www.oliversearsgallery.com